-To develop cutting-edge single-cell sequencing approaches to probe gene regulation mechanisms and cell fate transitions in skin development and autoimmune diseases.
+Developing cutting-edge single-cell sequencing approaches to probe gene regulation mechanisms and cell fate transitions in development and diseases

-Leveraging a broad training background ranging from microfluidics, (epi-)genomics, engineering, bioinformatics, to cell biology, I have been developing sequencing technologies to probe epigenomic landscapes in tiny amounts of samples or single cells, which provides a means to better understand the gene regulation mechanisms in complex tissues.
-In my PhD, I have developed SurfaceChIP and MID-RRBS for genome-wide histone modification and DNA methylation profiling in the brain, respectively.
-In my postdoc, I developed simultaneous high-throughput ATAC and RNA expression with sequencing (SHARE-seq), a powerful powerful approach for co-profiling chromatin and RNA from the same single cells.
-I am actively developing tools to further understand the interaction between different modalities (multi-‘omics’) and its impact on cell behavior.
+We are keen on developing sequencing technologies to probe epigenenetic landscapes in tiny amounts of samples, single-cells and in situ, which provides a means to better understand the gene regulation mechanisms in complex tissues.
+We have developed SurfaceChIP and MID-RRBS for ultra-sensitive genome-wide histone modification and DNA methylation profiling from hundreds of cells.
+We also developed simultaneous high-throughput ATAC and RNA expression with sequencing (SHARE-seq), a powerful powerful approach for co-profiling chromatin and RNA from the same single cells.
+We are actively developing tools to further understand the interaction between different modalities (multi-‘omics’) and its impact on cell behavior.

 Genetic clues in autoimmune diseases and cancers

 Autoimmune diseases, including lupus, are caused by the immune system mistakenly attacks the body.
 The vast majority of disease-associated loci are located in non-coding regions of the genome.
 Genetic analysis of variations in chromatin state is a powerful approach for identifying SNPs that directly affect cis-regulatory activity.
-Leveraging single-cell chromatin measurements lupus patients, I built a relationship between genetic variants, chromatin accessibility, and transcriptional regulation.
-I demonstrated global disruption of chromatin structure in lupus, driven by both genetic variants and epigenetic regulators.
+Leveraging single-cell chromatin measurements lupus patients, we built a relationship between genetic variants, chromatin accessibility, and transcriptional regulation.
 Separately, we also demonstrated that the epigenomic programs, specifically, lineage TFs bias the cell fate outcomes in lung tumors.
-I seek to use these findings to further understand other immune diseases and cancers.
+We seek to use these findings to further understand other immune diseases and cancers.